richardshuai/garbagenet/README.md

 # garbagenet
-Convolutional neural network to classifying types of trash
+Convolutional neural network to classify types of trash